How to get rid of fleas and stop them biting your cat.

 Sprays and Powders

 Diatomaceous earth with or without pyrethryn has been used and is relatively non toxic.
 However, other stabilizer are added to the mix and these are often quite dangerous to cats.
-Only use formulations for cats from reliable companies.
+Only use food grade formulations from reliable companies.
 Pyrethrins degrade in sunlight and has a relatively short life, but is fairly safe for cats.
 Flea will fall off a cat quite quickly but sometimes recover.
 The cats bedding should be vacuumed soon after the cat has been treated.

 It's important for you and your cat not to breathe in the dust, it makes it tricky to apply to a cat safely.
 It's better to use powders on bedding and in places where the cat hangs out.